amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

       3. Exampe: ``IRQBALANCE_BANNED_CPUS=00000001,00000f00`` will exclude CPUs 8-11 and 33

       4. Note: we do not recommend disabling irqbalance service.
-         ENA driver doesn’t provide affinity hints, and if device reset happens while irqbalance is disabled, this might cause undesirable IRQ distribution with multiple IRQs landing on the same CPU core.
+         While the ENA driver does provide affinity hints, it is still recommended to keep the irqbalancer enabled for a more CPU load-aware interrupts distribution.

    3. If there are more vCPUs in your instance than ENA queues, consider enabling receive packet steering (RPS) in order to offload part of